What is a Consultant Anaesthetist?

 Consultant Anaesthetist looks at Anaesthetic Apparatus whilst carrying out a service

-After Your Operation
+After Your Procedure

 Generally, a degree of pain or discomfort may be expected during your recovery.
-Pain-relief will be prescribed by your Consultant Anaesthetist, to be given whilst on the ward and also to take at home.
+Pain-relief will be prescribed by your consultant anaesthetist, to be given whilst on the ward and also to take at home.
 If you are still needing pain relief two weeks after discharge from the hospital, you should get in touch with your GP to discuss this further.

 You should contact your GP or the hospital where you had your surgery if: